Three Cheese Manicotti

 Instructions

-Melt the butter in a saucepan and stir in the flour.
+- To make the white sauce, melt the butter in a saucepan and stir in the flour.
 Cook over low heat, stirring, for 2 minutes.
 Whisk in the milk a little at a time.
 Bring to a boil, stirring.
 Turn heat to low and simmer, stirring, for 10 minutes.
-Season generously with salt, pepper and nutmeg.
+Season generously with salt, pepper, and nutmeg.
 Let cool.

 To assemble:

-Brush an 9-inch crepe pan, non-stick skillet or cast iron skillet with butter.
+- Brush a 9-inch crepe pan, non-stick skillet, or cast iron skillet with butter.
 Heat over medium heat.
-Stir up the crepe batter (the flour settles to the bottom) and add approximately 1/4 cup to the hot pan, tilting the pan as you do so to cover the bottom evenly.
-Place over heat and cook until batter is set and edges are beginning to brown.
+Stir up the crepe batter (the flour settles to the bottom) and add approximately ¼ cup to the hot pan, tilting the pan as you do so to cover the bottom evenly.
+Place over heat and cook until the batter is set and the edges are beginning to brown.
 Don't flip.
 Loosen edges with a spatula and slide out, soft side up, onto your work surface.
 (The first crepe is often a flop...toss and try again.)

-Alternatively, boil your pasta shells in well salted water following the package instructions.
-Drain, then cool until their not too hot to handle.
+- Alternatively, boil your pasta shells in well-salted water following the package instructions.
+Drain, then cool until they are not too hot to handle.
 Fill your shells using a spoon or piping bag.
-To have enough filling, do not over stuff.
+To have enough filling, do not overstuff.

 Notes